MiloszKrajewski/K4os.KnownTypes/README.md

 }
 ```

 This is kind-of what me might want.
-Slightly better results can be achieved with `TypeNameHandling.Auto` which includes type information only if actual type does not match nominal type (but it may fail us if nominal type changes over time, for example we change `Data` field type to `object` and now all previosly persisted `Base` objects are without annotation, thus no properly deserialized).
+Slightly better results can be achieved with `TypeNameHandling.Auto` which includes type information only if actual type does not match nominal type (but it may fail us if nominal type changes over time, for example we change `Data` field type to `object` and now all previously persisted `Base` objects are without annotation, thus no properly deserialized).

 One of disadvantages is tightly coupling JSON message to .NET assembly.
 It supposed to be portable, right?
-Plase note, that we can't even move them to different assembly or change their names, as `$type` filed will no longer match.
+Please note, that we can't even move them to different assembly or change their names, as `$type` filed will no longer match.
 This is not ideal in constantly evolving system.

 So what can we do?